OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2016-07-07-hiking-fish-river-canyon.md

 ![Hiking Decent](/public/images/posts/fish_river_canyon_2016/hiking_decent-min.jpg)

 Normally the canyon is done in 4 nights (around 5 days of hiking).
 My group decided to do it a bit differently and we descended into the canyon late in the afternoon.
 Instead of walking a several kilometers beyond the decent we stopped and set up camp on the river bank.
 This was a good idea as it allowed us to have some time to swim and spend a chilled evening together before a proper day of hiking.
-For Sam and I's first night in the canyon we spoiled ourselves with pasta and bolognese sauce (mostly I just wanted to get rid of the extra weight).
+For our first night in the canyon, Sam and I both spoiled ourselves with pasta and bolognese sauce (mostly I just wanted to get rid of the extra weight).

 ![Hiking Bottom](/public/images/posts/fish_river_canyon_2016/hiking_bottom-min.jpg)